Definitions

 Hikes

-• Out and Back hikes are round trips.
+- Out and back: These hikes are round trips.

 Trail Types

-• Developed - this means there is a trail.
-It could be signed or unsigned.
+- Developed: A developed trail that may or may not be signed.
 Keep your eyes open, though; even developed trails can sometimes be tricky to follow.

-• Cross-country - this means there is no trail.
-Route finding is a valuable skill as you will have to find your own way.
+- Cross-country: There is no trail.
+You will need to find your own way.
 Topographic maps and GPS are usually required.
 Keep an eye on the terrain.
 I find it helpful to look back frequently to see how things will look on your way back.

 Hiking Grades

-• Easy - Generally less than a 4-mile round trip and 600 ft gain.
+- Easy: Generally less than 4 miles and 600 foot gain.

 These are just my rough guidelines.
 You might feel differently.
 Try a few and use your own judgment.